sekhavati/crystalline/README.md

 # crystalline
 A modern utility library with a strong emphasis on readability.
+Make your code crystal clear.

 Inspired by [Jest Matchers](https://jestjs.io/docs/en/using-matchers).